2022 Muhammad remarks controversy

-The 2022 Muhammad remarks row began on 27 May 2022, when Nupur Sharma, a spokeswoman of India's ruling party, Bharatiya Janata Party (BJP), made derogatory remarks about the Islamic prophet Muhammad, the final messenger of Islam, in reply to remarks on the Hindu god, Shiva, on a Times Now debate on the Gyanvapi Mosque dispute, which sparked controversy.
+The 2022 Muhammad remarks row began on 27 May 2022, when Nupur Sharma, a spokeswoman of India's ruling party, Bharatiya Janata Party (BJP), made derogatory remarks about the Islamic prophet Muhammad in reply to remarks about the Hindu god Shiva during a Times Now debate on the Gyanvapi Mosque dispute, which sparked controversy.
 Sharma's comment was in reference to an account from Sahih al-Bukhari that Muhammad (aged 53) married Aisha when she was six-years old, and the marriage was consummated when Aisha was nine.
 The controversy escalated on 1 June, when Naveen Kumar Jindal, the Delhi BJP media chief, made similar remarks on Twitter.
 By 4 June, the remarks had been widely shared on social media, and were trending among the top 10 hashtags in all the countries of the Gulf Cooperation Council (GCC) and Turkey.
 On the contrary, they were defended by far-right politicians in Europe, like Geert Wilders, who cited Sharma's right to freedom of speech.

 The comments were strongly condemned by Muslim nations.
 Within India, dozens of police cases were filed against Sharma and Jindal.
 In some parts of the country, protests turned violent, leading to several deaths and injuries.
 The violence in Uttar Pradesh led to the punitive demolition of homes of some accused rioters.

 Several Gulf countries, including allies and partners of India, issued strong condemnations and there were threats of boycotting Indian goods.
 The Indian government responded to the controversy, by stating that the remarks did not reflect the government's views, but rather came from "fringe elements".
 BJP suspended Sharma and expelled Jindal from the party.

 Background

 The controversy emerged amid rising religious tensions in India.
 Some scholars have identified Hindutva, the ideological foundation of the ruling BJP, as a form of authoritarian populism that, according to critics, may contribute to the marginalization of minority communities.
 The BJP has been accused by some observers of using rhetoric that may contribute to communal tensions, particularly in relation to the country's Muslim population.
 Prime Minister Narendra Modi and BJP leaders have rejected these accusations, asserting that Hindu nationalism does not target or exclude any religious group, including India's large Muslim population.

 In the lead-up to the controversy, communal tensions were further heightened by the Gyanvapi Mosque dispute.
 Historical sources suggest that the mosque was built during the reign of Mughal emperor Aurangzeb, and some accounts state that a pre-existing Shiva temple was demolished as part of its construction.
 Hindu groups maintain that a temple existed at the site before the mosque, whereas some Muslim representatives dispute this claim.
-However, the existence of an original Shiva temple is evident from the walls and temple complex which was never completely destroyed, instead, the mosque is built on the same pillars & foundation structure of the temple.
+However, the existence of an original Shiva temple is evident from the walls and temple complex which were never completely destroyed, instead, the mosque is built on the same pillars & foundation structure of the temple.
 The dispute has been widely covered in Indian media and has triggered contentious debates on television and social media platforms.